 On the boat, I re-caulked the Plexiglass of the right main cabin window with silicon inside and out.
 I also finally traced down the tachometer problem to a bad contact on the sensor.
 I had been looking before, but I was misled by the photograph in the Yanmar service manual, and looked at a different sensor!
 Once the problem was located the fix was trivial.

-In town I bought a new set of oars for the zodiac and a trolling line (συρτή) to try my luck at fishing while making a passage.
+In town I bought a new set of oars for the zodiac and a trolling line (συρτή) to try my luck in fishing while making a passage.

 Corinna finally arrived, and after a few days in Kalami, we took a short trip with Thetis.
 Before leaving, I had been in contact, via e-mail, with Turgut Ayker whom I had met through the Internet.
 He in Turkey, Michail Meneklis in Greece, and Antonio Stoppani in Italy, have started a Turkish, Greek, and Italian sailing organization promoting friendship and exchanges among sailors in these Easter Mediterranean countries with its own web page which does not exist any more (2001).
 He, too, owns a sailboat, and since we share many common interests and beliefs we had become electronic pen pals.
 Now, he will be sailing from his home port in Çesme to southern Turkey and we have made arrangements to meet.
 He called me in Kalami and gave me his cellular phone number and we planed to meet in Agathonisi, subject to confirmation.

 Thursday August 20, 1998 Day 1